-In an effort to make the Web a safer place and to ensure that websites accessed from Google don't put visitors at risk, Google recently announced that it will now start using a website's security to determine its ranking on search results.
-In addition to preventing and fixing security breaches, this change will require businesses to start using a secure, encrypted HTTPS, or Transport Security Layer (TLS), connection on their websites.
+HTTPS stands for Hypertext Transfer Protocol Secure, and is the text before the www on your site.
+On a site without HTTPS, any data sent from a computer to a website can be intercepted by attackers or authorities like the NSA.
+In an effort to ensure that websites accessed from Google don't put visitors at risk, Google uses a website's security to determine its ranking on search results.
+In addition to preventing and fixing security breaches, this requires businesses to use a secure, encrypted HTTPS, or Transport Security Layer (TLS), connection on their websites.

 - Figure out which type of security certificate your website needs (single, multi-domain or wildcard).